Validators

 Cross-field invariants

 @validates runs against one field at a time.
-For a check that spans multiple fields, declare an axiom instead:
+For a check that spans multiple fields, prefer an axiom when the constraint is expressible in the surface syntax:

 class Range(dx.Model):